 According to local historian Roy Chapman, the linear village featured a one-room school, two barrooms, a grocery, church, dance hall, ball field and a single straight access road paralleling an old millrace used to drain runoff.
 All houses were positioned on the downriver "British side" of the road, and one practically overlaid the spot where British Maj.
-Gen. Sir Edward Packenham is thought to have fallen wounded in 1815.
+Gen. Sir Edward Packenham fell wounded in 1815.